ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 ### Elasticsearch

-The following commands:
+The following sequence of commands:

-1. adds the Elasticsearch container,
+1. Adds the Elasticsearch container.
-1. sets it up as the search engine,
+2. Sets Elasticsearch as the search engine.
-1. restarts the DDEV cluster and clear application cache,
+3. Restarts the DDEV cluster and clears application cache.
-1. then injects the schema and reindex the content.
+4. Injects the schema and reindexes the content.

 ```bash
 ddev get ddev/ddev-elasticsearch